iheziqi/your-daily-board/README.md

 ## link

-Do you study in the metropolis Nuremberg, visit university refectories daily, and don't know what to eat?
+Do you study in the metropolis Nuremberg, go to university refectories daily, and don't know what to eat?

 Subscribe to an email newsletter that sends you all menus of uni refectories on a daily basis.